osm-search/Nominatim/docs/admin/Migration.md

 * Update the frontend: `pip install -U nominatim-api`
 * (optionally) Restart updates

-If you are still using CMake for the installation of Nominatim, then you need to update the software in one step before migrating the database.
-It is not recommended to do this while the machine is serving requests.

 Below you find additional migrations and hints about other structural and breaking changes. **Please read them before running the migration.**

 !!! note
-    If you are migrating from a version <4.3, you need to install 4.3 first and migrate to 4.3 first.
+    If you are migrating from a version <4.3, you need to install 4.3 and migrate to 4.3 first.
 Then you can migrate to the current version.
 It is strongly recommended to do a reimport instead.

-## 4.5.0 -> master
+## 4.5.0 -> 5.0.0

 ### PHP frontend removed